 Then along comes menopause.

 Reductions in estrogen mean our gut flora loses an important protective advantage.
 Some bacteria die off, resulting in dysbiosis, or an imbalance of gut microbiota.
-Dysbiosis can mean reduced circulating estrogen being available for the body, which further reduces the protections women get from estrogen.
+Dysbiosis can mean reduced circulating estrogen being available to the body, which further reduces the protection women get from estrogen.

 Fewer gut bacteria in the estrobolome can mean a higher risk of obesity, heart disease, and osteoporosis as well as certain kinds of cancers.